swirlds-ryan/hedera-docs/tutorials/hello-world/hfs-files.md

 Congratulations, you have completed the **Hedera File Service** Hello World sequence! 🎉🎉🎉

-You have learnt how to:
+You have learned how to:

 * [x] Upload a file onto HFS
 * [x] Retrieve the file from HFS